 For the 2021-22 school year, schools were identified based on previous years' performance using definitions and labels as required in the Every Student Succeeds Act (ESSA).
 A Targeted Support and Improvement (TSI) school is one that had at least one underperforming student subgroup in 2021-22.
 An Additional Targeted Support (ATS) school is one that had a student subgroup performing at the same level as the lowest 5% of all schools in the state in 2021-22.
 A Comprehensive Support and Improvement (CSI) school is one whose performance was in the lowest 5% of all schools in the state or had a graduation rate at or below 67% in 2021-22.
 Some schools are not identified with any of these labels.
 In these cases, no label is given.

-Our school was not identified by one of these labels.
+We are pleased to report that our school has not been given one of these labels.